Louuu03/EverydayChallenge/D7-MailSent/README.md

-# Day 7 Mail Sent
+# Valentine's Special

 ## Introduction

 It is a animated Heart Beat.
 It stops beating when you click on it.

-Here is the website: [ Day 7- Mail Sent](https://louuu03.github.io/EverydayLilChallenge/D7-MailSent/index.html)
+Here is the website: [Valentine Special](https://louuu03.github.io/EverydayLilChallenge/ValentinesSpecial/index.html)

 ![alt text](./Icon/gif.gif)